Malaysia ex-PM Najib to go on trial for corruption

 While many of his cohorts have been caught and charged in Malaysian courts, the alleged mastermind behind the 1MDB scandal, playboy financier Jho Low, is still at large.

-Local media reported the former premier made a bid on Monday to delay his trial yet again, although this appeared to have failed.
+Local media reported the former premier made a bid on Monday to delay his trial yet again, although this failed.

 Cynthia Gabriel, head of the non-profit group The Centre to Combat Corruption and Cronyism, told AFP that Malaysians had been waiting "too long" for the trial to begin.